faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/suicide_an_old_sectarian_notion.md

 1. Those who commit suicide have killed (i.e., they killed themselves).
 2. Those who kill will not receive forgiveness in the life to come

 Is suicide killing?
 The Apostle George Q. Cannon in [The Juvenile Instructor, Volume 21, Pg.
-275](https://books.google.com/books?id=oxQxAQAAIAAJ&pg=PP7#v=onepage&q&f=false) taught (also quoted in the October 1984 General Conference by M. Russell Ballard):
+275](https://books.google.com/books?id=oxQxAQAAIAAJ&pg=PP7#v=onepage&q&f=false) taught (also quoted in the [October 1987 Ensign article](https://www.lds.org/ensign/1987/10/suicide-some-things-we-know-and-some-we-do-not?lang=eng) by M. Russell Ballard):

 > Man did not create himself.
 He did not furnish his spirit with a human dwelling place.
 It is God who created man, both body and spirit.
 Man has no right, therefore, to destroy that which he had no agency in creating. **They who do so are guilty of murder, self-murder it is true; but they are no more justified in killing themselves than they are in killing others**.
 What difference of punishment there is for the two crimes, I do not know; but it is clear that no one can destroy so precious a gift as that of life **without incurring a severe penalty**.